 At each step of the way, we’ll take note of the challenges that you experience on a regular basis.
 Then, after grasping your current health situation, we make a reasonable projection of how your condition is likely to progress in the long-run.

-Because renovation projects cause a certain amount of upheaval, we strive to incorporate present and future needs in our design, so that you only need to go through the decision, waiting, and cost of construction once.
+Because aging in place remodeling projects cause a certain amount of upheaval, we strive to incorporate present and future needs in our design, so that you only need to go through the decision, waiting, and cost of construction once.

 What Are Some General Considerations in the Design Process for Chronic Diseases?